confluentinc/schema-registry/docs/deployment.rst

 * Default: 3
 * Importance: high

-``kafkastore.write.max.retries``
-Retry the register schema write up to this many times on failure

-* Type: int
-* Default: 5
-* Importance: medium

-``kafkastore.write.retry.backoff.ms``
-The amount of time in milliseconds to wait before attempting to retry a failed write to the Kafka store

-* Type: int
-* Default: 100
-* Importance: medium

 ``kafkastore.timeout.ms``
 The timeout for an operation on the Kafka store.
 This is the maximum time that a register call blocks.